open-source-labs/Reactime/src/README.md

 │   │                             # Focus especially on linkFiber, timeJump, tree, and helpers │   ├── __tests__/                #
 │   ├── controllers/              #
-│       ├── createComponentActionsRecord.ts #
+│       ├── createComponentActionsRecord.ts # Update the componentActionsRecord with new bound state-update methods
-│       ├── createTree.ts         #
+│       ├── createTree.ts         # Construct a tree snapshot from the FiberRoot tree given by ReactFiber.
-│       ├── statePropExtractor.ts #
+│       ├── statePropExtractor.ts # Helper functions to extract & format prop, state, and context data
 │       ├── throttle.ts           #
 │       ├── timeJump.ts           # Rerenders DOM based on snapshot from background script
 │   ├── models/
 │       ├── filterConditions.ts   #